IMPACTASSETS 50™

 We believe we can build a future where entrepreneurs of color and their communities have the financial, social and political power to create a sustainable, inclusive and equitable economy by investing integrated capital in social enterprises and community-controlled real estate to increase wealth and asset-building opportunities for communities of color.

-BII Fund II is a nonprofit impact fund that invests integrated capital (debt, equity and grants) in the people, places, and enterprises committed to contributing to a more socially just, equitable, and sustainable economy.
+BII Fund II is a nonprofit impact fund that deploys blended capital (debt, equity and grants) in the people, places, and enterprises committed to contributing to a more just, equitable, and sustainable economy.
 BII Fund II invests in enterprises owned by entrepreneurs of color in Massachusetts and the Northeast who are committed to charting new markets, democratizing ownership and decision-making in the workplace, growing climate resilience and providing systemic solutions that build power for communities of color.
-The fund also invests in commercial and residential real estate projects that increase diverse ownership and control over buildings and land and/or support community ownership or control of land to prevent displacement.
-Recognizing the need for patient, non-extractive equity capital for small and medium sized enterprises, BII Fund II deploys a majority of its capital as equity and near equity instruments.
+The fund also invests in commercial and residential real estate projects (such as community land trusts, mixed income purpose trusts and co-ops) that increase diverse ownership and control over buildings and land and/or support community ownership or control of land to prevent displacement.
+Recognizing the need for patient, non-extractive equity capital for small and medium sized enterprises, BII Fund II deploys a mix of long-term debt, structured equity and near equity instruments.

-BII is a nationally recognized leader in impact investing with a racial justice lens.
-Since 2013, we’ve pioneered how to deploy integrated capital—financial, knowledge, social and political capital—to regenerative local enterprises owned by entrepreneurs of color to help close the racial wealth divide.
+BII is a nationally recognized leader in impact investing with an economic justice and racial equity lens.
+We’ve pioneered how to deploy integrated capital—financial, knowledge, social and political capital—to regenerative local enterprises owned by entrepreneurs of color to help close the racial wealth divide.
 In our investing strategy, integrated capital allows us to blend capital types (grants, debt, equity), and structure exits that preserve ownership for founders and workers.
 As trust based investors, we evaluate investments based on financial, social, ecological and governance criteria.
 In our impact management, we incorporate impact criteria at due diligence, impact covenants during structuring, and impact measurement annually during the life of the investment.
 Our charitable loan fund structure allows us to include accredited and non-accredited investors.
-BII is also building the field nationally through fund manager and investor education that advances fresh perspectives on trust-based investing, balancing risk and return, and democratizing ownership and decision-making.
+BII is also building the field nationally through fund manager and investor education that advances trust-based investing, balancing risk and return, and democratizing ownership and decision-making.

 Investment Example